-Acceptable Solutions Performance Criteria OFFICER COMMENT Α1 All parking, access ways, Due to the gradient of the Parking, access ways, manoeuvring and circulation manoeuvring and circulation property, the proposal must be spaces must either: spaces must be designed and assessed against the (a) comply with the following: readily identifiable to Performance Criteria P1. gradient in provide convenient, safe and have а efficient parking, having accordance with The characteristics of the property Australian Standard AS 2890 regard to: and surroundina (a) the characteristics of the properties is steep and rocky Parking facilities, Parts 1-6; site: ground.
-It is acknowledged (ii) provide for vehicles to enter (b) the proposed slope, that the applicants have improved the access, turning and exit the dimensions and layout; site in a forward direction (c) useability in all weather and car parking to the property where providing conditions: in line with the conditions of for more than 4 parking (d) vehicle and pedestrian the Planning Permit traffic safety: DA2028/36. spaces: (iii) have an access width not (e) the nature and use of the less than the development; It is also acknowledged that requirements in Table C2.2; (f) the expected number and access, manoeuvring the (iv) have car parking space type of vehicles; space and car parking space (g) the likely use of the parking dimensions which are currently useable. satisfy the requirements in areas by persons However the useability in all Table C2.3: with a disability: weather conditions especially (v) have a combined access (h) the nature of traffic in the with regard to the gradient is and manoeuvring surrounding area not satisfied. given the width adjacent to parking (i) the proposed means of potential for cold weather and parking delineation; and spaces not less the effects this may have on than the requirements in Table C2.3 where there are 3 or more car parking spaces; (vi) have a vertical clearance of not less than 2.1m above the parking surface level; and excluding single (vii) а dwelling, be delineated by line marking or other clear physical means; or (b) comply with Australian Standard AS 2890-Parking facilities, Parts 1-6.
-A1.2 Parking spaces provided for use by persons with a disability must satisfy the following: (a) be located as close as practicable to the main entry point to the building: (b) be incorporated into the overall car park design; and be designed and constructed in accordance with Australian/New Zealand Standard AS/NZS 2890.6:2009 Parking facilities, Off-street parking for people with disabilities
+OFFICER COMMENT Acceptable Solutions Performance Criteria Α1 Parking, access ways, All parking, access ways, Due to the gradient of the manoeuvring and circulation manoeuvring and circulation property, the proposal must be spaces must be designed and spaces must either: assessed against readily identifiable to Performance Criteria P1. (a) comply with the following: provide convenient, safe and have a gradient in accordance with efficient parking, having The characteristics of the Australian Standard AS 2890 regard to: property and surrounding (a) the characteristics of the properties is steep and rocky Parking facilities, Parts 1-6; site: ground.
+It is acknowledged (ii) provide for vehicles to enter (b) the proposed slope, that the applicants have and exit the dimensions and layout; improved the access, turning (c) useability in all weather and car parking to the property site in a forward direction where providing conditions; in line with the conditions of the for more than 4 parking (d) vehicle and pedestrian Planning Permit DA2028/36. spaces; traffic safety; (iii) have an access width not (e) the nature and use of the It is also acknowledged that the less than the development; access, manoeuvring space requirements in Table C2.2; (f) the expected number and and car parking space are currently useable.
+However, (iv) have car parking space type of vehicles; (g) the likely use of the parking the useability in all weather dimensions which satisfy the requirements in areas by persons conditions especially with Table C2.3; with a disability; regard to the gradient is not (v) have a combined access (h) the nature of traffic in the satisfied, given the potential for and manoeuvring surrounding area cold weather and the effects this may have on the access.
+It width adjacent to parking (i) the proposed means of spaces not less parking delineation; and is therefore recommended that than the requirements in Table (i) the provisions of Australian Planning Permit Conditions C2.3 where Standard AS further work to bring the access there are 3 or more car parking 2890.1:2004 - Parking up to standard and to the spaces: facilities, Part 1: Off-street car satisfaction of Council. (vi) have a vertical clearance of parking and AS 2890.2 -2002 standard will also include that not less than of Bushfire requirements, if Parking facilities, Part 2: Off-street 2.1m above the applicable. parking surface level; and commercial vehicle facilities As a part of this condition, (vii) excluding а single Council must be satisfied with dwelling, be delineated by line marking or other clear the standard of the access before the Use commences. physical means; or (b) comply with Australian Standard AS 2890-Parking facilities, Parts 1-6.
+A1.2 Parking spaces provided for use by persons with a disability must satisfy the following: (a) be located as close as practicable to the main entry point to the building; (b) be incorporated into the overall car park design; and be designed and (c) constructed in accordance with Australian/New Zealand Standard AS/NZS

+2890.6:2009 Parking facilities, Off-street parking for people with disabilities.